gigantum/gigantum-desktop/README.md

 4. Update release README.md with latest notes.

-5. Run the `yarn deploy` and go to https://github.com/gigantum/gigantum-desktop/releases
+5. Run the `yarn deploy-all` and go to https://github.com/gigantum/gigantum-desktop/releases

 6. Click edit on the draft release and add the release `README.md` for releases change logs.